tmeissner/formal_hw_verification/README.md

 ### counter
 A simple counter design in VHDL.
 The testbench contains various simple properties used by assert & cover directives which are proved with the SymbiYosys tool.

-### dlatch
-A simple test design which generates the `Unsupported cell type $dlatchsr` error using with Verific plugin (verific branch).

 ### vai_reg
 A simple register file with VAI (valid-accept-interface) which serves as test design to try formal verification of FSMs.